Texas Longhorns football: College Football Hall of Fame inductees

 Texas has had 22 players and three former coaches inducted into the Hall of Fame.

+Pro Football Hall of Fame inductees

+Texas has had 5 players inducted into the NFL Hall of Fame.
+One former Longhorn was inducted as an NFL head coach.

 Uniforms

 Colors

 The 1893 team did not always wear orange.
 They also wore gold and white uniforms.
 In 1895, the Texas Athletic Association moved to orange and white colors.
 In 1897, the Association moved to orange and maroon to save cleaning costs.
 The Cactus Yearbook at the time listed the university colors as either gold or orange and white until the 1899 Cactus declared the university colors to be gold and maroon.
 Students at the university's medical branch in Galveston (UTMB) were in favor of royal blue.
 By 1899, a UT fan could have worn any of yellow, orange, white, red, maroon, or even blue.

 The Board of Regents held an election in that year to decide the team colors.
 Students, faculty, staff and alumni were asked to vote.
 1,111 votes were cast, with 562 in favor of orange and white.
 Orange and maroon received 310, royal blue 203, crimson 10, and royal blue and crimson 11.
 For the next 30 years, Longhorn teams wore bright orange on their uniforms, which faded to yellow by the end of the season.
 By the 1920s, other teams sometimes called the Longhorn squads "yellow bellies," a term that didn't sit well with the athletic department.
 In 1928, UT football coach Clyde Littlefield ordered uniforms in a darker shade of orange that wouldn't fade, which would later become known as "burnt orange" or "Texas orange."
 The dark-orange color was used until the dye became too expensive during the Great Depression, and the uniforms reverted to the bright orange for another two decades, until coach Darrell K Royal revived the burnt-orange color in the early 1960s.

 For the 2009 Lone Star Showdown, the Longhorns wore a Nike Pro Combat uniform.